BeepBoop486/GeometryDash/servers/readme.md

+# Severs
+GeometryDash will have servers to save data from players and the levels created by them, the "servers" folder contains the code of... the servers derp.
+You can see 'em live by visiting  [This website](https://gddarkness.000webhostapp.com/)

 # TODO
 this'll be the folder containing the servers of the game, account creation, connection, cloud save and load, level upload, download and playback, mappacks, gauntlets, etc...